Staff profile

 Biography

-Johanna joined Durham Law School in 2015, having previously taught at the University of Warwick, the LSE and Birkbeck.
-She holds degrees from SOAS (BA in Arabic), Birkbeck (LLB) and the LSE (MSc in Law, Anthropology and Society; PhD in Law).
+Dr Jacques joined Durham Law School in 2015, having previously taught at the University of Warwick, the LSE and Birkbeck.
+She holds two undergraduate degrees (SOAS and Birkbeck) as well as a Masters degree and a PhD in law (both LSE).
 She is a Senior Fellow of the Higher Education Academy.

-Before joining academia, Johanna worked for ten years in private practice as a consultant to the electronic money sector.
-She now acts as senior legal adviser to the Electronic Money Association.
+Before joining academia, Dr Jacques worked in private practice as a consultant to the electronic money sector.
+She currently acts as Senior Legal Adviser to the Electronic Money Association, advising on legal issues in relation to electronic money, payments and cryptoassets.
 She has co-drafted the UK sectoral anti-money laundering guidance for the electronic money and cryptoasset sectors and continues to be involved in regulatory and legislative initiatives in this area at both UK and EU level.

 Research supervision